figure

 Note

 The Windows® operating system enforces a minimum window width and a maximum window size.
-If you specify a figure size outside of those limits, the displayed figure will conform to the limits instead of the size you specified.
+If you specify a figure size outside of those limits, the displayed figure conforms to the limits instead of the size you specified.

 Units of measurement, specified as one of the values from this table.